Andrew-Jones657/andrew-jones657.github.io/Projects.md

 <h1 style="text-align:center;"> Welcome to my Projects Page </h1>

-<p> This page contains my academic, personal, and professional projects.
+<p> This page contains my academic, personal, and professional projects, as well as ESRI GIS applications that I have created.
 Click on an image thumbnail to be directed to the respective project. </p> <br>

 <h3> Professional Experience StoryMaps </h3>